maindconsultingservices/google_twitter_scraper/README.md

 The application caches results for both Google searches and web scraping in Redis for 60 seconds.
 - **Google Search Caching:** Frequently requested search queries are cached to reduce the load on the synchronous `googlesearch` library and to deliver faster responses.
 - **Web Scraping Caching:** The scraped results for a given URL are cached so that subsequent requests within the caching period return the cached result, reducing redundant external HTTP requests.
+- **LinkedIn Candidate Search Caching:** Results from LinkedIn candidate searches are cached for 30 minutes to reduce the number of browser automations and improve response times.

 If any Redis operation fails (e.g., due to connection issues or a closed TCP transport), the system logs the error and gracefully falls back to the in-memory alternative to ensure continuous operation.